This article tries to describe some of the weird electrical faults you can find on vehicles and how you may be able to fix them…

 Here’s some examples…

-A fault showed intermittently on the dash board, as a handbrake warning light and another weird warning symbol.
+A fault showed intermittently on the dashboard, as a handbrake warning light and another weird warning symbol.
 The handbrake symbol would vary in colour (red and sometimes orange).
 Wandering around the vehicle, I noticed a rear side light had gone out.

-I fixed the rear sidelight, (a bad connection to the lamp) and the dashboard errors disappeared!
-But it showed a handbrake warning?
 It’s always worth looking around the vehicle for unrelated faults.
 They could actually be related in some way.
 Electronics can do strange things…

 On occasions, when you opened the driver’s door, the boot (trunk) lid would pop open?
 The rear number plate light housing (which contained a micro switch to open the boot manually) had water in it.
 But, what that’s got to do with the driver’s door..?

-It turns out, the curtesy light (which came on when you opened the door), went to the same electronic control unit as the boot (trunk) lid switch.
+It turns out, the courtesy light (which came on when you opened the door), went to the same electronic control unit as the boot (trunk) lid switch.
 Light comes on > damp switch > boot opens…

 Strange things definitely happen with vehicle electronics!